Commodore Ed Willman Memorial Round the Island Race Trophy

 The race is a testament to the club's commitment to competitive sailing and community engagement.
 Its attracted sailors from the local area and beyond, with the Key Biscayne Yacht Club inviting all sailors to participate.
 The event's enduring legacy is a tribute to Ed Willman's passion for sailing and his contributions to the club.

-Location: Seabelle Captain Room on the main floor.
+Location: Below the Gallery of Commodores on the main floor.